Heart Shaker Cookies

 Fill the hole with vegan sprinkles.
 I used a combination of 3 different sprinkles for mine: pink hearts from Fancy Sprinkles, and pink and white sprinkles from Sweets & Treats.

-Glue the top cookie (the one with the isomalt window) onto the top using the melted chocolate.
+Glue the heart stained glass cookie (the one with the isomalt window) onto the top using the melted chocolate.

 3D stained glass window valentine cookies